The Best Blood Flow Restriction Bands and Devices in 2023

 Blood Flow Restriction Bands

 They do have major drawbacks.
-The level of occlusion with these cannot be reliably reproduced making session to session intensity vary wildly.
+The level of occlusion with these cannot be reliably reproduced, making session-to-session intensity vary wildly.
 More importantly, many of these bands are very thin.
-Thus, the pressure of the band is put through a much smaller area, risking injury to the underlying nerves.
+Thus, the band’s pressure is put through a much smaller area, risking injury to the underlying nerves.
 In fact, on several occasions, these bands have created nerve paralysis.
 So, if you are buying one of these bands, please choose one that is thick, preferably covering about ¼ to 1/3 of the extremity.

 The Occlusion Cuff

 The Occlusion Cuff is one of the more popular BFR devices on the market.
-At ~$114 USD they are a reasonable price tag with some solid features.
-First, the BFR band width and quality allow us to do a good job of restricting blood flow and trapping metabolite build-up.
+At ~ USD $114, they are a reasonable price tag with some solid features.
+First, the BFR bandwidth and quality allow us to do a good job restricting blood flow and trapping metabolite build-up.
 Second, the pressure gauge allows for accurate pressure management to keep the training stimulus similar between workouts.

-But with the occlusion cuff, you have two options for identifying the pressure you workout at.
-First, we can load to a pressure rating based on your own subjective comfort levels.
-Usually, 5/10 feeling of pressure is recommended for the upper body and 7-8/10 for the lower body.
-That is not the most accurate way of measuring so it is preferred to combine the Occlusion Cuffs with a doppler ultrasound for a much more objective measurement of how much pressure you should use.
+But with the occlusion cuff, you have two options for identifying your workout pressure.
+First, we can load to a pressure rating based on your subjective comfort levels.
+Usually, a 5/10 feeling of pressure is recommended for the upper body and 7-8/10 for the lower body.
+That is not the most accurate way of measuring, so combining the Occlusion Cuffs with a Doppler ultrasound is preferred for a much more objective measurement of how much pressure you should use.

 SAGA Wireless BFR Cuffs

 SAGA recently came out with a BFR device for personal use that connects with your smartphone to wirelessly control the pressure of the cuffs.
-Their technology accurately measures the correct amount of pressure to use to occlude blood flow without the need for using handheld doppler ultrasound machines.
+Their technology accurately measures the correct amount of pressure to occlude blood flow without using handheld doppler ultrasound machines.
 This means workouts will be more standardized to the individual, and the same amount of pressure can be applied at different workouts, an important consideration with BFR devices.

-The SAGA BFR comes in between $259-289 depending on the size of the cuffs you are purchasing.
-While the price is more, the features of this cuff make it my preferred device for athlete use.
+The SAGA BFR comes in between $259-289 depending on the size of the cuffs you purchase.
+While the price is higher, the features of this cuff make it my preferred device for athlete use.

 My affiliate code “thebarbellphysio” will also save you 5% off the purchase price of this fantastic product.